polyphene/docs.holium.org/docs/command-reference/connection/list.md

 ## Return

-It will also produce a list of CIDs, referring to the objects that are connections.
+It will produce a list of CIDs, referring to the objects that are connections.